waku-org/docs.waku.org/docs/Concepts/security-features.md

 Spam protection is partly provided in `WAKU2-RELAY` through the [scoring mechanism](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#spam-protection-measures) provided for by GossipSub v1.1.
 At a high level, peers utilize a scoring function to locally score the behavior of their connections and remove peers with a low score.

-There's also further research being done in this domain, including the designing of (RLN (Rate Limiting Nullifiers))[./7.md]
+There's also further research being done in this domain, including the designing of [RLN (Rate Limiting Nullifiers)](./research-in-progress.md)

 https://github.com/vacp2p/research/issues/148